Deducteam/personoj/HACKING.md

-The output of Personoj can only be typechecked wih a [fork of Lambdapi](https://github.com/gabrielhdt/lambdapi/tree/coercions) which solves two issues with the main version.
+The output of Personoj can only be typechecked wih a [fork of Lambdapi](https://github.com/gabrielhdt/lambdapi/tree/coercions) which solves three issues with the main version.

 ### Lambdapi can't apply coercions with implicit arguments